 - For the vision of Singeetham Sreenivasa Rao who wrote, directed and co-produced the movie with his friend Shringar Nagaraj

-- Although it can’t be considered as a Tamil movie technically, I still had to put this in the list for the vision and innovation.
-It was a true “Indian” movie – there is at least one technician/actor is involved from major movie industries in India (except for Bengali).
+- Although it can’t be considered as a Tamil movie technically, I still had to put this on the list for the vision and innovation.
+It was a true “Indian” movie – there is at least one technician/actor is involved from significant movie industries in India (except for Bengali).

 - Pushpak (Hindi) won the National Award for Best Popular Film in 1988